Martha Jane Brazy

 Ph.D., Duke University

-A native of Milwaukee, Wisconsin, Martha Jane Brazy joined the History Department faculty late last century and serves as Coordinator of Graduate Studies in History as well as Director for USA's interdisciplinary program, Gender Studies.
+A native of Milwaukee, Wisconsin, Martha Jane Brazy joined the History Department faculty late last century and serves as Coordinator of Graduate Studies in History as well as the Director for USA's interdisciplinary program, Gender Studies.
 Her research focuses on nineteenth-century U.S. social history with an emphasis on the African-American history, slavery, the South and multicultural women's history in the nineteenth and twentieth centuries.
 While at USA, Professor Brazy has taught a variety of undergraduate and graduate courses: both halves of the U.S. History survey, African-American Experiences, the Historical Roots of Contemporary Issues, the History of American Feminist Movements, African-American Women's History, and Slavery in the U.S. Graduate Seminars include Slavery in the U.S. as well as American Historiography.
 Her current research explores the life of the late African-American poet, social critic, and activist, June Jordan.
 Professor Brazy is also compiling a collection of slave women's narratives.